side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/styles/background-parsing-crash.md

-This test passes if it doesn't ASSERT.
+This test passes if it doesn’t ASSERT.